 Remove standing water where mosquitoes could lay eggs.

-- Once a week, empty and scrub, turn over, cover, or throw out any items that hold water like tires, buckets, planters, toys, pools, birdbaths, flowerpot saucers, or trash containers.
-Mosquitoes lay eggs near water.
+- Once a week, empty and scrub, turn over, cover, or throw out any items that hold water.
+The list can include tires, buckets, planters, toys, pools, birdbaths, flower pot saucers, or trash containers.
+Mosquitoes lay eggs in and near water.